FAQs

 When I migrate the Sheet I get an "Exceeded maximum execution time" error

-This can sometimes happen if there is a particularly complex/large amount of data to migrate.
+This can happen when there's a large or complex amount of data to migrate.

-It is recommended that you set only half the migration options to "Yes" at a time, and migrate each half separately.
-If this doesn't work, reduce the amount of options set to "Yes" and migrate them all separately.
+Try setting only half of the migration options to "Yes" at a time, and migrate each half separately.
+If that doesn't work, reduce the number of options set to "Yes" even further and migrate them separately.

-You can click the migrate as many times as needed for it to complete successfully.
-There's no harm, the tool will just overwrite what was migrated previously each time.
+You can run the migration as many times as needed—there's no harm, as the tool will just overwrite previously migrated data each time.

 When I try and initialise I get a 'This app is blocked' error, what should I do?